AugmentedCamel/oneshot-copilot/README.md

 # Oneshot Copilot

-A FastAPI-based copilot system that helps users complete procedures step-by-step using computer vision analysis.
+A FastAPI-based copilot system that guides users through procedures step by step using computer vision analysis.
+The project is designed to be compatible with the Auki Real World Web ecosystem.
+This repository includes a Mentra Smart Glasses client application.

 ## Overview

 Oneshot Copilot guides users through multi-step procedures by analyzing video frames in real-time.
 It uses a VLM (Vision Language Model) service to verify each step's completion before allowing progression to the next step.

 ### Key Features